Business loans and personal loans are both financial instruments used to meet financial obligations.

 With the easy and quick online funding options available, lenders are assessing creditworthiness and the ability to pay back within a stipulated period and may approve a loan amount according to those assessments.

-Throughout this post, we discussed the best 15 Bank in Nigeria that offer quick loans without collateral to individuals and small business owners in Nigeria.
+In this guide, we discussed the best bank in Nigeria that offer quick loans without collateral to individuals and small business owners in Nigeria.

 What Are Loans?

 The term loan refers to a type of credit vehicle in which a sum of money is lent to another party in exchange for future repayment of the value or principal amount.